grobenmarketing/r7-creative-branding/Brand Pillars/03-target-market.md

 - "I don't have time for this"
 - "Marketing is too expensive"

-**This is what we're REALLY competing against** — not other agencies, but their past failures and skepticism.
+**This is what we're REALLY competing against** — not other agencies, but their past failures, skepticism, and own burn out.

 > **Reference:** [[01-brand-positioning|Brand Positioning]] — Competitive Position section